shavonn/laraca-arch/docs/config-structure.md

 ### Via Path (recommended)

-Or avoid bloat in your config and just put it in its path.
+Avoid bloat in your config and just put it in its path.

 ```php
 'model' => [